1. Rejecting Binary Resist-Refuse Dynamics Models in Favor of an Evaluative Rubric

 7. Beyond Diagnostic Labels: Dimensional Thinking for Respectful Interventions

-By shifting our thinking about challenging adult clients from categorical (DSM-labeling the person) to dimensional (seeing all behaviors on a continua), we increase accuracy of the real issues in dispute, reduce inter-parental mistrust, and then can design more accurate interventions for reaching agreements that are more feasible, less stigmatizing, and more accountable.
+By shifting our thinking about challenging adult clients from categorical (DSM-labeling the person) to dimensional (seeing all behaviors on continua), we increase accuracy of the real issues in dispute, reduce inter-parental mistrust, and then can design more accurate interventions for reaching agreements that are more feasible, less stigmatizing, and more accountable.
 This workshop will explore the most common diagnostic labels that surface in custody disputes, which generate stigmatizing attacks between co-parents, and increase practitioner liability for discrimination allegations.
 Presenters will offer specific language and methods to mitigate these challenges.

-Daniel Bernstein, MHS, MH Mediate, White Plains, NY
+Dan Berstein, MHS, MH Mediate, White Plains, NY

 8. Tools and Tips for Engaging Fathers in Co-Parenting Service Interventions